 - Contractual services include contracts for facilities and bus stop maintenance, landscaping, and snow removal.
-Also included is general cleaning and sanitizing/disinfecting of IndyGo facilities. - Sewer, water, electricity, and natural gas expenses are budgeted in the utilities line item.
+Also included is general cleaning, sanitizing, and disinfecting of IndyGo facilities.
+This line item is budgeted to absorb additional costs related to COVID-19 pandemic response in 2021. - Sewer, water, electricity, and natural gas expenses are budgeted in the utilities line item. - Utilities and maintenance expenses for new BRT stations represents a portion of the increased budget amount for Other Services & Charges.